Time Blindness: Why Video-Language Models Can't See What Humans Can?: Experiments

 \subsection{Human Evaluation}

 To evaluate human performance against our benchmark, we designed and conducted a controlled experiment involving human participants.
 We recruited a total of six human participants for this study, each independently evaluating all videos.
-Participants were instructed to view each video carefully and subsequently record their responses on an anonymized website in the following structured form:
+Participants were instructed to view each video carefully and subsequently record their responses on an anonymized website in the following structured form: 1) \textbf{Perceptibility Rating (1-5):} Participants rated how perceptible the presented word, shape, or object was, ranging from 1 (very difficult to perceive) to 5 (very clearly perceptible).
+This measure provided insights into the clarity and ease of visual grouping.

-\begin{itemize} \item \textbf{Perceptibility Rating (1-5):} Participants rated how perceptible the presented word, shape, or object was, ranging from 1 (very difficult to perceive) to 5 (very clearly perceptible).
-This measure provided insights into the clarity and ease of visual grouping. \item \textbf{Words/Shapes/Objects Identification:} Participants typed out exactly what they identified in the video.
-This response directly tested the accuracy of their visual perception. \end{itemize} We collect and evaluate participant responses using exact match criteria based on our predefined labels.
+2) \textbf{Words/Objects Identification:} Participants typed out exactly what they identified in the video.
+This response directly tested the accuracy of their visual perception.
+We collect and evaluate participant responses using exact match criteria based on our predefined labels.
 Similar to the evaluation accuracy of the video language models for the categories of Object Images and Dynamic Scenes, we accepted multiple correct responses to avoid ambiguity.
 Table \ref{tab:human_evaluation} shows the average precision and the perception rating of different annotators for different categories.
-The results show high human performance across all categories: participants correctly identified Words and Shapes with 98\% accuracy, while Object Images had 92\% accuracy.
-We also observe a very high perceptibility rating (4.8 for texts and shapes and 4.3 and 4.0 for Object images and Dynamic scenes, respectively) across all four categories.
+The results show high human performance across all categories: participants correctly identified Words with 98\% accuracy, while Object Images had 92\% accuracy.
+We also observe a very high perceptibility rating (4.8 for texts and 4.3 and 4.0 for Object images and Dynamic scenes, respectively) across all three categories.
 This shows that the human brain can easily extract coherent information in videos, which seems to be very difficult for video language models.